 The Campaign was officially unleashed on Labor Day 2012.
 The rail carriers have been slowly but surely making inroads and it is only a matter of time before they make an all-out press for universal single employee crews.
 RWU says HELL NO!
-And we encourage all of our members and supporters, all railroad workers to get involved in the campaign to stop this crap.
+And we encourage all of our members and supporters, all railroad workers to get involved in the campaign.
 READ MORE...

 Popular Science magazine offers one of the best in-depth descriptions of the issues surrounding Positive Train Control.
 CLICK HERE to read.

 Rail freight carrier and passenger train companies have been finding ways to get their workers to do more for less for the past few decades.
 Considering how much the economy of the U.S. depends upon the massive amount of freight moved by trains, one would think the unions representing those workers to be very powerful.
-However, there are a dozen different unions, divided among craft, representing the various workers in the several rail companies in this country.
-To counter the divisive race to the bottom caused by cross-union fighting in the industry, rank-and-file rail workers of every craft have joined together to form RAILROAD WORKERS UNITED.
-[Click on the icon below]
+However, there are a dozen or so different unions, divided by craft, representing different sectors of the workforce on the various rail properties from coast to coast.
+To counter the divisive race to the bottom caused by cross-union fratricide in the industry, rank-and-file rail workers from every craft and union have joined together to form RAILROAD WORKERS UNITED.
+[To watch the 20 minute video, click on the icon above].